Mel B Visibly Relaxed After 5-Year Restraining Order Granted

 Mel B, who claims Gilles and Belafonte have extorted her, threatening to release sex tapes featuring the Spice Girl, is being sued for defamation by the nanny, according to People magazine.

-Gilles, who is reportedly suing Mel B for defamation, has previously confirmed she had an abortion, but insisted that she got pregnant after a one-night stand and that she told Mel B about it.
+Gilles, who is reportedly suing Mel B for defamation, has previously confirmed she had an abortion but insisted that she got pregnant after a one-night stand and that she told Mel B about it.

 In April, the court ruled that Mel B’s restraining order against her estranged husband would remain in place until the end of their divorce battle.